I feel like throwing up just thinking about the drill and the unbearable pain it’s going to cause.

-People may also associate the handpiece with an attack on their bodily integrity.
+You may also associate the handpiece with an attack on your bodily integrity.
 It may be useful to know that when a dentist cleans out an area of decay, this area is actually made of a mushy material, and not hard like the enamel on the tooth.

-Also, some people are worried that the handpiece might slip and injure them.
-If this is a worry for you, please let your dentist know about your concerns!
+Also, some people worry that the handpiece might slip and injure them.
+If this is a worry for you, let your dentist know about it!

-- Bringing an mp3 or CD player and playing your favourite music is a tip frequently mentioned on our forum.
-Some people recommend turning up the volume really high and choosing fast tunes without lengthy gaps in between the tracks, to blend out any sounds.
+- Bringing your mobile phone (or mp3 player) and playing your favourite music is a tip frequently mentioned on our forum.
+Some people like turning up the volume really high and choosing fast tunes without lengthy gaps in between the tracks, to blend out any sounds.

 - Others prefer more soothing music, relaxation tracks, or tracks with nature sounds such as waves or tropical thunderstorms.

-- It is helpful to have the “Pause” button handy in case you want to communicate with your dentist.
+- It is very helpful to have the “Pause” or volume button handy for when you want to communicate with your dentist:

 - Choose earphones that don’t pop out easily.